giddie/devshell-docker/README.md

 ## Customisation

+Generally, you will want to edit the relevant Dockerfile for your default variant, as well as `entrypoint-user.sh` to set up any tools you need inside the container.

-The Dockerfile on the default branch is Archlinux-based.
-Check out the `ubuntu` branch for an Ubuntu-based devshell.
-Generally, apart from the Dockerfile not much needs to change when you use a different base image.
-Some care may need to be taken in `entrypoint.sh` that the user and group are set up correctly.
+When creating a new variant Dockerfile, some care may need to be taken in `entrypoint.sh` that the user and group are set up correctly.
+You can use the `DEVSHELL_VARIANT` environment variable if necessary to adjust the behaviour between different variants.

 You probably want to check the volumes that are mounted at the bottom of `devshell`.
-I have a ZSH config that I like it to mount (and activate in `entrypoint-user.sh`), but it'll skip that automatically if it's not found.
+I have a local ZSH config that I mount (and activate in `entrypoint-user.sh`).
 You may want to tweak that to do something similar for your preferred setup.

 Also be sure to check `entrypoint-user.sh`, which can be used to set up project-specific tooling for the non-root user.